-William K. Coors Distinguished Professor, Chemical and Biological Engineering
+William K. Coors Distinguished Chair and Professor, Chemical and Biological Engineering

 Natural gas hydrates are crystalline inclusion compounds, which are capable of hosting small molecules inside the cages of a hydrogen-bonded water framework.
 Hydrates of natural gas present a potential hazard to the oil and gas industries when they form in subsea oil/gas flowlines.
 On the other hand, they also have technological importance in energy recovery, transportation and storage.
 We have recently demonstrated (Science 2004) that hydrogen molecules can be stored in binary H2/THF (tetrahydrofuran) clathrate hydrates at pressures nearly two orders of magnitude lower than that in pure hydrogen hydrates.
 This decreased pressure makes binary clathrate hydrates a potentially feasible hydrogen storage material, with a unique combination of advantages not found in any other class of materials.